rafrasenberg/rafrasenberg-website/content/posts/server/beginner-server-setup.md

 ## 3. Adding the key to our Digital Ocean account & launching the droplet :file_folder:

 Next up is adding our new key to our Digital Ocean account through their GUI.
 The benefit of this is that whenever you spin up a droplet, it will automatically copy the key to the new server!
-Saving you from doing that manually.
-Which makes life easier.
+Saving you from doing that manually, which makes life easier.

-The first thing we have to do is get our public key.
+The first thing we have to do is getting our public key.
 We can do that by running the following command:

 ```
 $ cat ~/.ssh/id_rsa.pub